Finding the right installer for you

 - What qualifications and experience do they have?
 Ask for examples of previous work from their portfolio and don’t be afraid to ask for references from previous customers where they’re available.

 - Who’ll do the electrical and gas works required for the installation?

 - Who are they registered with for gas and electric works (if required for your project)?

-- Will they be removing and disposing of your old kitchen (or any parts of it) and if so, are the costs included in the quote?
+- Will they be removing and disposing of your old kitchen? (or any parts of it) If so, are the costs included in the quote?

 - When will they deliver any materials required for installation and where will these be stored?

 - Ask for a ‘Schedule of work’ which includes:

 - A description of the agreed installation works that have been quoted for

 - Project timetable, with a start date and estimated completion date